sanao1006/compose-duck/README.md

 ```
 # Usage
 This library provides two functions `RandomDuckJpg()` and `RandomDuckGif()`.
-RandomDuckJpg() displays a random jpg of a duck obtained from the Random Duck API, and RandomDuckGif() similarly displays a gif.
+RandomDuckJpg() displays a random jpg of a duck obtained from the (Random Duck API)[https://random-d.uk/api], and RandomDuckGif() similarly displays a gif.

 Also, both functions wrap AsyncImage in coil.
 Therefore, by referring to AsyncImage, it is possible to customize the obtained image in detail.